What causes diarrhea in dogs?

-Dogs with soft stool that does not contain blood but lasts more than 48 hours, or dog’s diarrhea that contains worms should also see a veterinarian, though these cases are usually less urgent and might be mild intestinal distress.
+Dogs with soft stool that does not contain blood may be in mild intestinal distress.
+If soft stool without blood lasts more than 48 hours, or if a dog’s diarrhea contains worms, the dog should also see a veterinarian, though these cases are usually less urgent.

 When you visit your nearest emergency animal hospital, a veterinarian can perform the necessary diagnostic tests to try to figure out the cause of the soft stool, and administer any appropriate medication for dog diarrhea.
-The goal of treatment is to address the underlying cause of the diarrhea before they treat diarrhea, to prevent dangerous dehydration and electrolyte imbalances that can result from severe or prolonged diarrhea.
+The goal of treatment is to address the underlying cause of the diarrhea, and to prevent dangerous dehydration and electrolyte imbalances that can result from severe or prolonged diarrhea.

 What to do at home when dog has diarrhea?